Matt Hughes' Lawsuit: A Legal And Human Perspective

 Does MMA Legend Matt Hughes Have A Strong Train Accident Lawsuit?

 Angelinos are no stranger to train wrecks.
-But when an MMA champ gets in a wreck it highlights the risks to fans and the sport.
+But when an MMA champ known by many fans as the "the Gracie Killer" gets in a wreck it highlights the risks to fans and the sport.
 Former MMA champ Matt Hughes is a changed man.
 In most ways, much for the worse.
-Hughes was involved in a near-fatal train crash in 2017.
+Hughes was involved in a near-fatal train crash on June 16, 2017.
 It severely injured both his body and brain.
-As a result, his career is over and his life turned upside down.
+As a result, his career is over, and his life turned upside down.